Summary of Position and Duties:

-The salary range for this position is $76,179 – $105,449.
-The Community Development Inspector 2 will receive a very competitive benefit package and work 37.5 hours per week, plus any required overtime.
+The salary range for this position is $97,944 – $135,577.
+The Building Division Supervisor will receive a very competitive benefit package and work 37.5-hours per week, plus any after-hours work that is required.

 Required test and screenings:

-The candidate selection process consists of: a review of the candidate’s past work experience/skills and a personal interview.
+The candidate selection process may consist of, but not be limited to: a review of the candidate’s past work experience/skills, a personal interview and the application of a test.
 Successful candidates must successfully pass all required screenings and tests administered, when applicable, in order to be a candidate for this position.
 However, passing all required screenings/tests and completing a personal interview does not guarantee hire by the Village, as the ultimate decision to hire anyone is at the sole discretion of the Village of Addison.

-Applications can be downloaded from the Village’s website at www.addisonadvantage.org.
+Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded from the Village’s website at www.addisonadvantage.org.
 Applicants will be notified by letter of the test date for this position, where applicable.
-All completed applications must be directed to the Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101 or emailed to DPinson@Addison-il.org.
-Applications will be accepted until the position is filled.
+All completed applications must be directed to the Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101, emailed to email@example.com, or submitted personally to the Administration Department, Room 2100 of the Village Hall.
+Applications accepted until the position is filled.
+Also, applications submitted after the deadline will NOT be accepted.
 Only one (1) application per person, per testing cycle is accepted.

 RESUMES WILL NOT BE ACCEPTED WITHOUT A COMPLETED APPLICATION.